freko247/linear-snapshots/README.md

 This GitHub Action generates and stores Linear issue statistics in your repository.
 It fetches all issues for a specified team and creates a JSON file with statistics about their status.

+## Features

+- Fetches all issues for a specified Linear team
+- Counts issues by status (Todo, In Progress, Backlog, Waiting, Other)
+- Generates timestamped JSON files with statistics
+- Supports pagination for large teams
+- Configurable output path and schedule
+- Automatic commits of generated statistics

 ## Usage

 Add the following to your repository's workflow file (e.g., `.github/workflows/linear-statistics.yml`):